What is Modern Standby?

 Although Modern Standby enables an instant on/off user experience like Connected Standby, Modern Standby is more inclusive than the Windows 8.1 Connected Standby power model.
 Modern Standby allows for market segments previously limited to the S3 power model to take advantage of the low power idle model.
 Example systems include systems based on rotational media and hybrid media (for example, SSD + HDD or SSHD) and/or a NIC that doesn’t support all of the prior requirements for Connected Standby.

-The number of systems capable of S0 low power idle is increasing.
-We expect more systems to use the always on, instantly available power model instead of the traditional S3/S4 power model.
-These topics introduce the changes in Windows 10 that support this trend and what partners need to provide.
+The number of systems capable of S0 low power idle model is increasing and we expect more systems to use the always on, instantly available power model instead of the traditional S3/S4 power model.
+In the Modern Standby section, we have outlined important changes, partner requirements, and best practices for enabling Modern Standby.

 Modern Standby is available for both Windows 10 desktop and Windows 10 Mobile.

 You cannot switch between S3 and Modern Standby by changing a setting in the BIOS.
 Switching the power model is not supported in Windows without a complete OS re-install.